arana-db/arana/README.md

 ## Introduction | [中文](https://github.com/arana-db/arana/blob/master/README_CN.md)

 First, `Arana` is a Cloud Native Database Proxy.
-It provides transparent data access capabilities, when using `arana`, user doesn't need to care about the `sharding` details of database, they can use it just like a single `MySQL` database.
+It provides transparent data access capabilities, when using `Arana`, user doesn't need to care about the `sharding` details of database, they can use it just like a single `MySQL` database.
 `Arana` also provide abilities of `Multi Tenant`, `Distributed transaction`, `Shadow database`, `SQL Audit` , `Data encrypt / decrypt` and so on.
-Through simple config, user can use these abilities provided by `arana` directly.
+Through simple config, user can use these abilities provided by `Arana` directly.

 Second, `Arana` can also be deployed as a Database mesh sidecar.
 As a Database mesh sidecar, arana switches data access from